mohdarshikhan/background_location/README.md

 # OnBoardingDemo

-This is a demonstration how to create onboarding screen in flutter
+This is a demonstration how to fetch user location in background, using background location permission in kotlin

 ## How to clone the repo